kit-data-manager/Data-Collections-Explorer-Graph/README.md

 ## Graph

-The basic structure of the graph is documented [here](graph/README.md).
+The basic structure of the graph is outlined [here](graph/README.md).
 You can serve your own instance or query the graph, as described [here](docker/README.md).

 ## Licensing